CarolinaSFreitas/Atividade_PB_Compass/README.md

 ## Como deixar automatizado no boot da EC2 a montagem do EFS e a inicialização do Apache

-1. Vá até o caminho do arquivo de inicialização do sistema através do caminho:
+1. Vá até o caminho do arquivo de inicialização do sistema:

 		cd /etc/init.d